syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 The following code example shows how to retrieve the bookmark content of a specified column range from a table in a Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds a section and a paragraph in the document document.EnsureMinimal();
+//Inserts a new table with bookmark
+IWTable table = CreateTable(document);
+//Creates the bookmark navigator instance to access the bookmark BookmarksNavigator bookmarkNavigator = new BookmarksNavigator(document);
+//Moves the virtual cursor to the location before the end of the bookmark "BkmkInTable" bookmarkNavigator.MoveToBookmark("BkmkInTable");
+//Sets the column index where the bookmark starts within the table bookmarkNavigator.CurrentBookmark.FirstColumn = 1;
+//Sets the column index where the bookmark ends within the table bookmarkNavigator.CurrentBookmark.LastColumn = 4;
+//Gets the bookmark content
+TextBodyPart part = bookmarkNavigator.GetBookmarkContent();
+//Adds new section
+document.AddSection();
+for (int i = 0; i < part.BodyItems.Count; i++)
+//Adds the retrieved content into another new section document.LastSection.Body.ChildEntities.Add(part.BodyItems[i]);
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document